abhideepkumar/MCQ-Quiz/README.md

 ## Project Setup

-1. Clone the repository: `git clone https://github.com/abhideepkumar/quiz/`
+1. Clone the repository: `git clone https://github.com/abhideepkumar/mcq-quiz/`
-2. Navigate to the project directory: `cd quiz`
+2. Navigate to the project directory: `cd mcq-quiz`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Access the app in your web browser at `http://localhost:3000`